Best Wine Farms in Stellenbosch & the Cape Winelands

 • Distance from Cape Town: 59 km (36 miles), 48 minutes away

-The Delair Graff Estate rose to its luxurious, world-class status in just the blink of an eye.
+Delair Graff rose to its luxurious, world-class status in just the blink of an eye.
 One sip of their wine and you’ll realize why the estate is recognized as a piece of heaven and earth in Stellenbosch.

 In their Wine Lounge, choose from 3 different tastings and an array of platters and snacks to pair with your wine.
 The servers are wine pros, giving you all the details and qualities of what separates Delair Graff from other wines.